 Start to map

 It’s time to add content to your organization chart.
 The goal is to condense work into roles that actively contribute to your organization’s purpose.
 Be careful to describe roles that reflect the current reality — not an idealised future.

 Step 1 – Enter your organization's name

 Step 2 – Edit your general circle

-Editing the broadest circle in the organization will allow you to lay the first stone of your organization.
+Editing the broadest circle in the organization allows you to lay the first stone of your organization.
 You just need to be a member of that circle to be able to work on it!

 Step 3 – Defining roles

 Start with the name.
 Try to make it obvious what the role achieves, like Webinar Master or Key Accounts Manager.
 Next, provide a short description of the role’s purpose, answering the question “Why does this role exist?”.
 For example, the purpose of the Key Accounts Manager might be: “Offering a smooth experience and continued success for our key clients.”

 We are often asked how much detail goes into describing roles and responsibilities.
 If you're unsure, only describe the minimum amount to ensure mutual understanding across the team.
 You can always start with a minimal description and later elaborate as your map evolves.

 ⭐ Pro tip: Use Role Templates